Are psychopaths psychotic?

 It is said that psychopaths aren’t insane, because they have an absence of delusions and other signs of irrational thinking.
 Is this correct?
 Something about it doesn’t seem quite right.

 Hmmm… Delusions?
 Check.
 Violence?
 Check.
 Impaired insight?
 Check.
 Grandiosity?
 Check.
-Deficits in normal behavior? (they might not be ‘noticeable,’ but they’re definitely there).
+Deficits in normal behavior? (they might not always be ‘noticeable,’ but they’re definitely there).
 Check.

 Couldn’t their pathological sense of grandiosity be considered a delusion of grandeur?